-- determine the extent to which the modern workplace affects the culture of a particular area (2.6.7) - research loan options and interest rates for consumer loans at several financial institutions and use a software package to compare interest rates, total cost of borrowing, disability/life insurance options/costs for each loan option; use the same principle, loan term, and payment frequency in his/her comparison (3.2.4) - recognize how technology is used daily by students and Atlantic Canadians of all ages (4.1.2) - develop a time line of technological applications in the Atlantic region (4.2.6) - evaluate the environmental effects of technology in the resource industries in the Atlantic region (4.6.6) - evaluate how improvements in transportation and communication systems have led to increased global awareness in the twentieth century (5.2.5)
+- use a satellite image of a storm pattern in an area of Atlantic Canada to determine for example, the advantage of satellite images in observing weather conditions and making appropriate forecasts (1.3.1) - determine the extent to which the modern workplace affects the culture of a particular area (2.6.7) - research loan options and interest rates for consumer loans at several financial institutions and use a software package to compare interest rates, total cost of borrowing, disability/life insurance options/costs for each loan option; use the same principle, loan term, and payment frequency in his/her comparison (3.2.4) - recognize how technology is used daily by students and Atlantic Canadians of all ages (4.1.2) - develop a time line of technological applications in the Atlantic region (4.2.6) - evaluate the environmental effects of technology in the resource industries in the Atlantic region (4.6.6) - evaluate how improvements in transportation and communication systems have led to increased global awareness in the twentieth century (5.2.5)

-Outcome Goals for Atlantic Canada in the Global Community
+Course Outcomes for Atlantic Canada in the Global Community

-Outcome goals are broad statements articulating what students are expected to know, to appreciate, and be able to do at the end of the course as a result of cumulative learning experiences in Atlantic Canada in the Global Community.
-Through the achievement of these curriculum outcome goals, students demonstrate the essential graduation learnings.
+Course Outcomes are broad statements articulating what students should be expected to know, be able to do, and value at the end of the course as a result of cumulative learning experiences in Atlantic Canada in the Global Community.
+Through the achievement of these course outcomes, students demonstrate the essential graduation learnings.

-On the following pages are the outcome goals for Atlantic Canada in the Global Community.
-It should be noted that the skills and attitudinal outcomes are developed through all five themes of the program.
+On the following pages are the course outcomes for Atlantic Canada in the Global Community.
+It should be noted that the skills and attitudinal outcomes are developed through all five themes of the course.
 The knowledge outcomes for each theme serve as the organizational means through which the skills and attitudes are developed.

-OUTCOME GOALS FOR ATLANTIC CANADA IN THE GLOBAL COMMUNITY
+COURSE OUTCOMES FOR ATLANTIC CANADA IN THE GLOBAL COMMUNITY